FAQs About Billing, Fees and Other Topics

 A: For most residential customers, wastewater is not a metered service.
-Instead, wastewater charges are based on metered water use for the month being billed or the customer's "winter max," whichever amount is lower.
-The winter max is calculated by taking the larger of the customer's winter water charges -- based on use during the January and February billing cycles -- and applying it to an average month's service days (30.4 days).
-This keeps increased outdoor water use during warmer months from driving up the customer's summer wastewater bills.
+Instead, wastewater charges are based on the volume of water usage for the month being billed, up until 12,000 gallons.
 For those who must use significant amounts of water for outdoor purposes throughout the year, we offer a special "irrigation meter" account.
-Learn more about wastewater charges and your winter max.
+Learn more about wastewater charges

 Q: What is the fuel adjustment part of my bill?

 A: Fuel adjustments are “pass-through” costs based on how much GRU pays for the fuel it uses to generate electricity or provide gas.
 GRU makes no profit on fuel, and the fuel portion is exempt from utility tax.
 The fuel adjustment is evaluated monthly, and is subject to change.
 To learn more about the fuel adjustment visit gru.com/fueladjustment.

 Q: What is the utility tax and surcharge?

 A: For customers living inside Gainesville City limits: